Cubs vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christopher Morel and the Chicago Cubs hit the field against Anthony Rizzo and the New York Yankees at Yankee Stadium on Friday at 7:05 PM ET.
+Nico Hoerner and the Chicago Cubs take the field on Saturday at Yankee Stadium against Gerrit Cole, who is starting for the New York Yankees.
+First pitch is at 1:05 PM ET for the second game of a three-game series.

-The Yankees have been listed as -175 moneyline favorites in this matchup against the Cubs (+145).
-The total for the matchup is listed at 8.5 runs.
+The Cubs are +155 moneyline underdogs in this matchup with the Yankees (-190).
+The total is 8 runs for the matchup.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.